 - A. Student Information.
 Student address is required.
-If not available, school address may be used. - B. Diagnosed Disability.
+If not available, school address may be used. - B. Previous Approval of the Same Accommodations on the ACT.
+Mark the appropriate answer.
+If no, complete both sides of the application and submit required documentation. - C. Diagnosed Disability.
 Check all applicable disabilities as stated in written documentation on file at the school.
-Students with Developmental Writing Disorder/Written Expression normally request extended time only for the Writing Test.
-Pay attention to those diagnoses that require full documentation for approval. - C. Test Format Requested.
+Pay attention to those diagnoses that require full documentation for approval.
+Include FSIQ where requested.
+Writing Test only: Students with developmental writing disorder, written expression, or dysgraphia apply for extended time on the Writing Test only. - D. Test Format Requested.
+The type of materials applied for must be supported by the accommodations plan at school or on a previous "ACT Accommodations Approval" letter for this student.
 Documentation of a visual disability is required to support requests for large type test booklets.
 Both scannable and large block answer sheets are provided with each large type booklet.
-The type of materials ordered must be supported by the accommodations plan at school or on a previous "ACT Accommodations Approval" letter for this student.
-If no test format is selected, regular type will be assigned. - Important-Examinees using cassettes/audio DVDs may test as a group if they can control the progress of their own players, use their own headphones, and begin each test at the same time.
-Before requesting audio DVDs, work with technical personnel at your school.
-Order the practice ACT tests on audio DVDs so that you can test them on your equipment.
-Also have students take the practice tests so they will be comfortable using audio DVDs on test day.
-We provide usage guidelines and track listings with each set of audio DVDs - D. Time Requested.
+If no test format is selected, regular type will be assigned. - Important-Students using cassettes/DVDs may test as a group.
+Students must use their own headphones and begin each test at the same time.
+Before requesting DVDs, work with technical personnel at your school.
+Order the practice ACT tests on DVDs so that you can test them on your equipment.
+Also have students take the practice tests so they will be comfortable using DVDs on test day.
+ACT will provide usage guidelines and track listings with each set of DVDs. - E. Time Requested.
 Mark the option most similar to the accommodations normally provided at school.
-ACT will assign a timing code based on the disability and approved test format. - E. Other Accommodations Requested.
+ACT will assign a timing code based on the disability and approved test format. - F. Other Accommodations Requested.
 If needed due to the disability, explain in detail and submit supporting documentation.
 Complete only if other accommodations are requested.
-If a student cannot hold a pencil/hand write the essay for the Writing Test, list the accommodations normally provided in school for writing tests. - F. Previous Approval of the Same Accommodations on the ACT.
-Mark the appropriate answer.
-If no, complete both sides of the request and submit required documentation.
+Writing Test only: If a student is unable to produce independent writing, list the accommodations normally provided at school for writing tests (e.g., use of a scribe or computer).